seejohnrun/seejohnrun.github.io/_posts/2012-02-06-pet-projects.markdown

 There s a draw to a fresh slate, and there s a draw to a slate of your own.

-If you don t have a pet project, open source or otherwise   get one and keep programming fun.
+If you don't have a pet project, open source or otherwise   get one and keep programming fun.